-Over 1,700 condominium associations, including 13 first-time registrations, submitted registration materials to the Real Estate Branch in this fiscal year.
-This represents more than 160,000 condominium units and their owners.
-Chart 18 reflects the total number of current registered associations and the number of units represented.
+Chart 18, representing more than 167,000 condominium units and their owners, shows the total number of current registered associations and the number of units represented.
 In addition, the Commission maintained its online-only association registration process and made a list of all public contact information for registered associations available on the Commission website.
 The Commission responded to requests for registration lists and neighbor island and zip code-specified condominium associations from various government agencies, industry groups and private companies.
 The Commission provides targeted lists to the Department of Health for its tobacco education program.